• Skip to primary navigation

 Grapefruit Margarita Tart with Pretzel Crust - baked

-Once the Grapefruit Margarita Tart with Pretzel Crust comes out of the oven, let it cool and then transfer to the fridge to set for at least 2 hours before serving.
+The Grapefruit Margarita Tart with Pretzel Crust needs to cool, then set up in the fridge for at least 2 hours before serving.

 Tequila Whipped Cream adds a nice airy layer of boozy goodness to the tart.